 “People should continue to socially distance from those they do not live with wherever possible,” the guidance says.
 “And venues, performers and audiences [should] ensure two-metre distancing applies wherever possible.”

 All guidance for non-professional musicians has so far taken into account the most up-to-date advice for meeting people outside your household, something that’s allowed outside full national lockdowns.

 The government originally advised that professional players “keep to the smallest number of singers or wind and brass players in one space, enhancing social distancing”, i.e. making the distances bigger to three metres.

-But now brass, wind and singing is allowed, for professionals as well as non-professionals (non-professionals in groups of six people, or under), to continue with the same distancing and rules as all other music-making.
-The government does stipulate extra caution, including limiting numbers of performers where possible, still favouring outdoor performances over indoor ones, limiting the socially-distanced audience members, and limiting social gathering opportunities at rehearsals or performances.
+But now brass, wind and singing is allowed for music workplaces, the government does stipulate extra caution, including limiting numbers of performers where possible, and favouring outdoor performances over indoor ones, as well as limiting social gathering opportunities at rehearsals or performances.

 The government’s step-by-step guidance for the return of singing, and professional music-making with brass and wind instruments, can be seen in more detail here.

 Visit: www.gov.uk to find out more.